marctorsoc/marctorsoc.github.io/content/christmas_routes/christmas_routes.md

-Here we see, for example, that from Sofia to Paris there are 1757 km.
+Here we see that, for example, from Sofia to Paris there are 1757 km.

 ### Plot graph